EricYuzo/crchk/README.md

 ### Available options

+* `-i` or `--ignore-sfv`: ignore SFV files and only look for CRC code in the file name.
 * `-r` or `--recursive`: recursively look for files to check in directories and subdirectories.
 * `-u` or `--uppercase`: display uppercase CRC code on output.
 * `-h` or `--help`: display a help message.